-Want to Un-Freeze the Tab Set in your Workspace?
+Want to Un-Freeze the tabs in your Workspace

-Follow the same instructions above but this time select, Un-Freeze Tab Set.
-You'll notice the lock icon is no longer present next to your Workspace name indicating that the TabList in that Workspace is no longer Frozen.
+Follow the same instructions above but this time select, Unfreeze tab set.
+You'll notice the lock icon is no longer present next to your Workspace name indicating that the tabs in that Workspace are no longer Frozen.

 How to use Workspace Freezing and Un-Freezing

 When you create a Workspace, you're saving a series of tabs and Sessions that you use frequently.
 For example, if you’re a social media manager with three clients, you can open all of your client's social media pages in different Sessions, log into all of them and save them all as one Workspace.